-The Company leases three warehouse facilities from related parties.
-The first facility is owned by an entity owned 100% by Mr. C. Pappas, the Company's chairman, president and chief executive officer, and Mr. J. Pappas, the Company's vice chairman and one of its directors, and which is deemed to be an affiliate of these individuals.
-Expense related to this facility was \$532,780 for fiscal 2018.
+The Company leases one warehouse facility from related parties.
+The facility is owned by an entity owned 100% by Mr. C. Pappas, the Company's chairman, president and chief executive officer, and Mr. J. Pappas, the Company's vice chairman, chief operating officer and one of its directors, and which is deemed to be an affiliate of these individuals.
+The amount paid in connection with the lease of this facility was \$498,801 for fiscal 2021.